jameshfisher/jameshfisher.com/_posts/2017-08-07-jameshfisher.com.md

 ---
 title: This site is now on jameshfisher.com
 tags: []
+summary: >-
+  Moved blog from `jameshfisher.github.io` to `jameshfisher.com`, with CNAME setup and GitHub custom domain settings.
+Switching to Netlify for HTTPS hosting.
 ---

 This blog has been hosted at `jameshfisher.github.io` since I started it in November last year.